by Julie Schauer | Feb 5, 2012 | Ancient Art, Exhibition Reviews, Greek Art, Memorials, Renaissance Art, Sculpture, The Middle Ages

 by Julie Schauer | Feb 10, 2010 | Lorado Taft, Memorials, Sculpture

-The Black Hawk Memorial stands nearly 50 feet tall and rises on a 77 foot bluff above the Rock River in Oregon, IL.
+above the Rock River.
 It pays homage to the Chief of the Fox and Sauk tribes who fought against the United States in the War of 1812.
 Lorado Taft designed the statue in 1908, long after the memory of this chief — who had controlled the region of the Mississippi and Rock Rivers until the 1830s — had vanished.

+Simultaneously, Taft was working on Eternal Silence, a commission for Dexter Graves’ tomb 100 miles away in Chicago.
 Black Hawk was Lorado Taft’s own inspiration on the site owned by Eagles’ Nest Art colony he had founded in 1898.
 When his funds ran short, the state of Illinois paid for the statue’s completion in 1911.
+Chief Black Hawk’s move made it possible for Dexter Graves and

-possible for Graves and 12 other founding families to move to Chicago from Ohio.
+12 other founding families to move to Chicago from Ohio.
 The artist must have known this irony when he was creating the statues.
 The memory of Black Hawk looms much larger and more specific than the memory of Graves; he commands a part of the environment.

 Recent Comments